iamAmiK/UBL-API-documentation/TESTING.md

 ## Important Notes
 No Password Required: This API uses API key authentication, not username/password authentication.
 Users are identified by their email address and associated with an API key.

+So to start using this api for testing, use the generate route and save the apikey and email (admin email) associated with it.
+New users are made by simply using the apikey and putting there own email, no need to generate as they are automatically place under admin as users.

 Automatic Creation: Users are created automatically when they access an endpoint with a valid API key and a new email address.
 There's no explicit "create user" endpoint.
 User Association: All users created this way will be associated with the API key used in the request.
 Multiple Users per API Key: You can have multiple users associated with a single API key.